MarcTimperley/carousel/README.md

 Browse images from a folder in an innovative way by laying them out in a stack and browsing directly to any of them

 # Demo
-A demonstration of the application can be found [here](https://marctimperley.gitlab.io/carousel/example/test.html)
+A demonstration of the application can be found [here](https://marctimperley.gitlab.io/carousel/example/test.html).
+This is configured using a GitLab pipeline on commit to serve to the GitLab pages.

 ## Getting Started